COVID-19 Vaccine Side Effects and How to Treat Them

 Signs and Symptoms of a Blood Clot

-The J&J vaccine, but not the Moderna or Pfizer vaccines, is linked to a extremely rare but serious type of blood clot known as a central venous sinus thrombosis, in combination with a low blood platelet count (thrombocytopenia).
-FDA and CDC officials temporarily paused the J&J vaccine, but lifted the pause after a thorough review of cases.
+The J&J vaccine, but not the Moderna or Pfizer mRNA vaccines, is linked to a extremely rare but serious type of blood clot known as a central venous sinus thrombosis, in combination with a low blood platelet count (thrombocytopenia).
+FDA and CDC officials temporarily paused the J&J vaccine, but lifted the pause after a thorough review of cases, concluding the benefit of the J&J vaccine outweighed the very low risk of blood clots.
 Most people who developed the condition were females ages 18 to 49.
 Anyone who develops a severe headache, abdominal pain, leg pain, or shortness of breath within 1 to 2 weeks of receiving the J&J COVID-19 vaccine should contact a healthcare provider promptly.

 Because the COVID-19 vaccine is designed to stimulate your immune system, you might experience flu-like symptoms in the days following the injection.
 They may be more pronounced after receiving the second injection.
 A recently authorized COVID-19 vaccine from Johnson & Johnson requires a single injection; side effects are similar to the Pfizer-BioNTech and Moderna vaccine side effects.
 These symptoms do not mean you’re getting sick with COVID-19.
 None of the vaccines authorized for use or still in clinical trials in the U.S. can give you COVID-19 because they do not contain any SARS-CoV-2 virus.